 • A connected (to the culminating event) or completely separate component of the residency will be an offering to the public.
 The format will be decided upon by the resident artist.
 Possibilities include, but are not limited to: a workshop, exhibition, or panel discussion.

-• Three months of 24 hr Access to CAM’s shared studio space, equipment and all member resources to create work in the space - which include
+• Three months of 24 hr access to CAM’s shared studio spaces, equipment, and all member resources to create work in the space - which include:

 • work tables & easels